-We reviewed dozens of puppy training pads to identify the best of the best.
+We reviewed dozens of puppy potty training pads to identify the best of the best.
 We examined a range of features including size, absorbency, odor-neutralizing ability, eco-friendly credentials, and reviews from existing users.

 With six highly absorbent layers, these puppy pads won’t let you down

 After some lengthy consideration, we chose Bulldogology Premium Puppy Pee Pads as our top pick.
 They might cost a little more than some similar options, but they’re well worth it for the quality.
 Since they feature more layers than most disposable puppy training pads, they’re much more absorbent.
 Plus, the optional adhesive means they’re great for tile or hardwood floors, as well as carpet.

 The 5 Top-Rated Puppy Training Pads

 |Best Overall||Bulldogology Premium Puppy Pee Pads with Adhesive Sticky Tape||4.4|

 |Runner Up||Simple Solution Large Washable Training and Travel Dog and Puppy Pad||4.4|